Spookyrumble/AdLing/README.md

 # AdLing Discord Bot

-AdLing is a Discord bot designed to automatically scrape development job listings from [finn.no](https://finn.no) and share them within a designated Discord channel.
+AdLing is a Discord bot designed to automatically scrape open job listings from [finn.no](https://finn.no) and share them within a designated Discord channel.
 This bot aims to assist development communities in staying up-to-date with the latest job opportunities, facilitating easier access to potential employment options.
+It is set up to scrape twice per day and post new listings

 ## Features